epadam/Machine-Learning-Tutorial-Demo-Resources/Deep_Learning.md

 ### Back Propagation

-How does back propagation work?
+How back propagation works?

 ### Optimization

+* SGD
 * Adam

 ### What is Regularization?